Sherif-Elfiky/cse15l-lab-reports/Lab-report4.md

   Screenshot 5:
  ![save quit](sc3.png)
   Expanation: After hitting :wq! we save and quit our vim edits.
-Now all occurences of start are changes to base. <br>
+Now all occurences of start are changed to base. <br>